leibo-hust/CTCC/README.md

 First you need to get the corresponding LLVM IR file.

 #### Compile
-For compilation, we use **clang/clang++** to compile the source code to LLVM IR(.ll).
+For compilation, we use **clang/clang++** to compile the source code to LLVM IR (.ll).

     clang/clang++ source.c/cpp -emit-llvm -S -fno-discard-value-names -o source.ll

 #### Decompile
 For decompilation, we use [McSema](https://github.com/lifting-bits/mcsema) to lift the binary to LLVM IR (.ll).
-First, you shoud install the McSema, then use the follow command to lift the binary to IR.
+First, you shoud install the McSema, then use the following commands to lift the binary to IR.

     mcsema-dyninst-disass --os linux --arch amd64 --output source.cfg --binary source --entrypoint main --std_defs Docs/linux.txt
     mcsema-lift-9.0 --os linux --arch amd64 --cfg source.cfg --output source.bc --abi_libraries Docs/abi.bc --explicit_args --explicit_args_count 8